shay-te/core-lib/docs/pages/core_lib_doc/project_structure.md

     </code>
 </pre>

-## Core-Lib Root Directory:
+## Core-Lib Project Directory:
-This root directory serves as the foundational structure for the Core-Lib, encompassing all its components and resources.
-It acts as the primary container for organizing and managing the various modules, configurations, and assets that constitute the Core-Lib framework.
+This root directory serves as the foundational structure for the Core-Lib project, encompassing all its project code and resources.
+It is a standard primary container for organizing and managing any Python project.
 Here, developers can find the core files and directories essential for building, configuring, and extending the functionality of the Core-Lib.

-### Core-Lib Main Directory:
+### Core-Lib Main Code Directory:
 This subdirectory houses the main source code and modules of the Core-Lib, serving as the heart of the library.
 Developers will find key Python files and subdirectories containing the core functionalities and implementations that power the Core-Lib framework.

 ### Tests:
 This directory contains the unit tests for the Core-Lib, allowing developers to verify the correctness and integrity of the library's functionalities.
 It includes test cases and configurations necessary for testing various components and features of the Core-Lib framework.

 ## Config:
-This directory contains essential configuration files crucial for configuring and customizing the Core-Lib to suit specific requirements.
+This directory contains your Core-Lib configuration file crucial for configuring and customizing the Core-Lib to suit specific requirements.
 ### Core.lib.yaml:
 A pivotal configuration file housing settings specific to the Core-Lib, facilitating easy customization and configuration of core functionalities.